lab2023/katip/README.md

 Katip is a gem which dumps the change log as a list grouped by version tags.
 It also has an executable ruby file **katip**, which can be used in any git project.
-Log rows will contain links to commits, commit note and contributer name.
+Log rows will contain links to commits, commit note and contributor name.

 ## Installation